 SPELD NZ also runs courses for parents, teachers and other professionals.
 Take a look at the Training page on this website for details.

-Here are some extra websites you might find helpful:
+Here are some extra sites you might find helpful: